kirshan-tx/song-recommender/README.md

 - [tracks.csv](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=tracks.csv) - dataset containing audio features of around 600k songs from kaggle

 ### Spotipy
 [Spotipy](https://spotipy.readthedocs.io) - a lightweight python library for the Spotify Web API - was used to obtain audio features of missing songs.
+This was done in the [missing-features](missing-features.ipynb) notebook.

 ## Spotify Song Features
 Spotify gives all songs several audio features such as: *danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence and tempo.*